 Be 15 minutes early for your appointment so you will have time for parking and checking in at the clinic.
-There is free patient parking on the Main Campus at the Delaware Garage on 6th Ave. and Delaware, and metered/paid parking throughout the Denver Health Main Campus.

 All appointments can be made through the Denver Health Appointment Center line.
 This includes Women's Care, Primary Care, Specialty and Eye appointments.
 If you have problems making your appointment, call Health Plan Services at 303-602-2116, toll-free at 1-855-281-2418 or TTY 711.